 Zoey crosses the street and lands in front of a new restaurant called ‘Barbara,’ which I haven’t tried yet.
 A man walks up to her and suddenly starts singing ‘Help,’ by The Beatles.
 That’s the taller guy in the middle, and in a weirdo twist, the guy booked for that little singing part is a good friend of my tour guide supervisor/boss, who tells me his name is Dan Sachoff.

-In early 2019 we heard that Columbus Avenue would be blocked off for a TV shoot, so the tour company I work for had to reroute our buses to not go down it.
+In early 2019 we heard that Columbus Avenue would be blocked off for a TV shoot, so the tour company I work for had to reroute our buses.
 In the screen cap below is the reason why.

 The big green patio thing with tables doesn’t exist, that was put there for this scene.
 It’s taking up half of Columbus, which would really piss-off locals if the city allowed that permanently.
 It was bad enough for a two-day TV shoot, but it made for a really great musical number that I enjoyed, so I guess it was worth going the long way around.

-Once on the fake cable car, people continue singing to her so she jumps off a block later, which is about three blocks in the other direction in real life, on Union Street next to Washington Square Park.
+Once on the ‘cable car,’ people continue singing to her so she jumps off a block later, which is about three blocks in the other direction in real life, on Union Street next to Washington Square Park.

 There are two things to note at this point: